SmartestWashingMachine/mango2/guides/quibbles.md

 <sub>Unrelated note: I also remember a paper submitted to an WMT competition where the authors used relative positional embeddings for the encoder, but absolute positional embeddings for the decoder.
 I wonder why?</sub>

 All that said, if encoder-decoder MT models truly need positional information baked in, that might be an interesting insight in of itself.
 That would mean that we *can* inject priors, or other architectural blocks, or hacks, to strengthen our MT models.
 Scale might not be king.

+## Gradient Accumulation is NOT equivalent to Batch Size for datasets of varying sequence lengths.

+Put another way: **Gradient accumulation assumes each sequence is equal.
+Batching assumes every token is equal.**

+Typical gradacc implementations will cause our language models to pay more attention to (or be biased towards) shorter sequences while training.

+Why?
+Let's say we have a language model that tokenizes every word.
+We're training on two samples:

+`I like to drink mountain dew.` (sequence length == 6)

+and

+`No way!` (sequence length == 2)

+#### In the case of batching...

+If we batch these samples together *without* gradient accumulation (batch size == 2, gradient accumulation == 1), we will have a batch of (6 + 2) == 8 tokens.

+Since we're using a standard language model, our loss function is the cross entropy function, with parameter `reduction=mean`.
+This parameter will average the loss of each token (ignoring padding tokens), so we get: `(loss of 8 tokens) / (8)`.

+#### In the case of gradient accumulating...

+Now let's try (batch size == 1, gradient accumulation == 2).
+We first calculate the first sample loss, still using cross entropy with the mean reduction parameter, giving us: `(loss of 6 tokens) / (6)`.

+We then calculate the second sample loss, giving us `(loss of 2 tokens) / (2)`.
+Since we're using gradient accumulation, we add these two losses together and then average by the number of gradient accumulation steps, totaling: `{[(loss of 6) / (6)] + [(loss of 2) / (2)]} / (grad_acc_steps which is 2, sometimes - depends on the implementation)`.
+This is usually **not equal** to the batching case above.

+As a result, gradient accumulation tends to "upweight" the loss values for shorter sequences, and "downplay" the loss values for longer sequences: The model learns less from longer sequences than is the case for normal batching.

+This is only an issue if we have varying sequence lengths in training.
+If our sequence length stays fixed or constant during training then this issue won't pop up.

+#### How can we fix this issue?

+If we want to fix this issue...
+We're in for a bad time.

+We can't just divide the loss value each time we calculate it.
+Most implementations immediately do a `loss.backward()` call after every sample - and we don't know how many tokens we have before iterating through the next samples in our DataSampler / DataLoader / whatever.

+The best solution IMO is:

+1. Change the cross entropy function to use `reduction=sum`.
+2. Remove the code that divides each sample's loss value by the number of gradient accumulation steps.
+3. Keep a running count of the number of non-padding tokens while iterating over samples.
+4. Before the `optimizer.step()` call and *before gradient clipping* we have to iterate over the model's parameters, and divide any non-None grads by the running count of non-padding tokens.
+5. Reset the running count whenever we do the `optimizer.step()` call - obviously after step 4.

+Regrettably, this solution will cause any logged loss values to show as being exceedingly high (it won't affect the model though: We're chopping down the gradients directly at step 4).

+Make sure to use some sort of validation metric to keep proper track of the model if using this method.
+And maybe log the gradient norms too (for sanity checking).

+## Make sure the LM head and tokenized input samples are divisible by 8.
+Usually.

+According to the ancient Codex, more formally known as the NVIDIA developer docs, having tensor shapes divisible by 8 or other factors can lead to higher tensor core activation, leading to faster training times.
+This improvement is more noticeable in the final LM head output, as our model likely has a massive vocabulary.

+So if our model has an output vocabulary (and consequently, output embedding size) of `52001`, maybe extend the output vocabulary to `52008`.

+Likewise, if we are inputting a sequence of total length `14`, maybe pad it so that it becomes a sequence of length `16`.

+It's a bit flaky when and when not a speedup actually occurs, but in my runs I've usually seen slightly faster training times when doing this.

+(Also: Do not try to profile the tensor core activation rate manually unless you enjoy pulling your hair out.
+Just profile or track the general training time instead)